ethantw/fibrio/README.md

     	- **endIdx**: The ending index of the match within the input.

 ### .revert()
-Reverts to a certain text-processing phase—determined by `level`—of the instance.
+Reverts to the original state or a certain text-processing phase—determined by `level`—of the instance.

 ```js
 fib.revert( [level=1] )